MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

     }
     ```

 3. Verify the path to the credential spec file is correct for your orchestration solution.
 If you're using Docker, make sure the container run command includes `--security-opt="credentialspec=file://NAME.json"`, where "NAME.json" is replaced with the name output by **Get-CredentialSpec**.
 The name is a flat file name, relative to the CredentialSpecs folder under the Docker root directory.

-**Check the container**
+#### Check the container

 1. If you're running a version of Windows prior to Windows Server 2019 or Windows 10, version 1809, your container hostname must match the gMSA name.
-Ensure the `--hostname` parameter matches the gMSA short name (no domain component, e.g. "webapp01" not "webapp01.contoso.com").
+Ensure the `--hostname` parameter matches the gMSA short name (no domain component; for example, "webapp01" instead of "webapp01.contoso.com").

 2. Check the container networking configuration to verify the container can resolve and access a domain controller for the gMSA's domain.
 Misconfigured DNS servers in the container are a common culprit of identity issues.

-3. Check if the container has a valid connection to the domain by running the following command in the container (using `docker exec` or an equivalent):
+3. Check if the container has a valid connection to the domain by running the following cmdlet in the container (using `docker exec` or an equivalent):

     ```powershell
     nltest /sc_verify:contoso.com
     ```

     The trust verification should return NERR_SUCCESS if the gMSA is available and network connectivity allows the container to talk to the domain.
-    If it fails, verify the network configuration of the host and container -- both will need to be able to communicate with the domain controller.
+If it fails, verify the network configuration of the host and container.
+Both need to be able to communicate with the domain controller.

 4. Ensure your app is [configured to use the gMSA](#configuring-your-application-to-use-the-gmsa).
-The user account inside the container does not change when you use a gMSA -- rather, the SYSTEM account uses the gMSA when it talks to other network resources.
-As such, your app will need to run as Network Service or Local System to leverage the gMSA identity.
+The user account inside the container doesn't change when you use a gMSA.
+Rather, the System account uses the gMSA when it talks to other network resources.
+This means your app will need to run as Network Service or Local System to leverage the gMSA identity.

     > [!TIP]
-    > If you run `whoami` or use another tool to try and identify your current user context in the container, you will never see the gMSA name itself.
-    > This is because you always log into the container as a local user -- not a domain identity.
-    > The gMSA is used by the computer account whenever it talks to network resources, which is why your app needs to run as Network Service or Local System.
+    > If you run `whoami` or use another tool to identify your current user context in the container, you won't see the gMSA name itself.
+This is because you always sign in to the container as a local user instead of a domain identity.
+The gMSA is used by the computer account whenever it talks to network resources, which is why your app needs to run as Network Service or Local System.

 5. Finally, if your container seems to be configured correctly but users or other services are unable to automatically authenticate to your containerized app, check the SPNs on your gMSA account.
 Clients will locate the gMSA account by the name at which they reach your application.
-This may mean that you'll need additional `host` SPNs for your gMSA if, for example, clients connect to your app via a load balancer or other DNS name.
+This may mean that you'll need additional `host` SPNs for your gMSA if, for example, clients connect to your app via a load balancer or a different DNS name.

 ## Additional resources

 -   [Group Managed Service Accounts Overview](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview)